sfletche/crossword-builder/README.md

 ## Bugs
 * Auto-advance not working at the moment
-* Highlight word needs to also highlight to the left
 * Highlight word needs to also highlight down (and up)
 * Auto-Advance needs to handle down direction